zenphantom/ml-git/docs/first_project.md

   version: 1
 " > dataset/imagenet8/imagenet8.spec
 ```

 There are 4 main items in the spec file:
 1. __name__: it's the name of the dataset
 2. __version__: the version should be an integer, incremented each time there is new version pushed into ml-git.
 You can use the --bumpversion argument to do the increment automatically for you when you add more files to a dataset.
 3. __categories__ : describes a tree structure to characterize the dataset category.
 That information is used by ml-git to create a directory structure in the git repository managing the metadata.
 4. __manifest__: describes the data store in which the data is actually stored.
 In this case a S3 bucket named _mlgit-datasets_.
 The AWS credential profile name and AWS region should be found in the ml-git config file.

-After creating the dataset spec file, you need to create a README.md to create a web page describing your dataset, adding references and any other useful information.
+After creating the dataset spec file, you can create a README.md to create a web page describing your dataset, adding references and any other useful information.
 Last but not least, put the data of that dataset under that directory.
 Here below is the tree of imagenet8 directory and file structure:

 ```
 imagenet8/
 ├── README.md